-There are many different ministries people offer – and as St Paul reminds us, all are equally valuable.
-Oxford Diocese wants to encourage all kinds of lay ministry, and to give as much freedom as possible to the local church.
-So formal authorisation from the bishop is only given when this is required by the church’s canon law.
+There are many different ministries people offer and Oxford Diocese wants to encourage all kinds of lay ministry, giving as much freedom as possible to the local church.
+As such, formal authorisation from the bishop is usually given only when this is required by the Church’s canon law.
 There are currently three areas of ministry in Oxford diocese which require a bishop’s formal authorisation (not to be confused with a bishop’s licence, which is what allows LLMs (Readers) and clergy to minister within the diocese).

-The bishop’s authorisation gives you permission to exercise such a ministry within your parish or benefice, but it is up to your incumbent / ministry team when you are asked to do so.
+The bishop’s authorisation gives you permission to exercise the relevant ministry within your parish or benefice, but it is up to your incumbent / ministry team when you are asked to do so.
 The incumbent / ministry team is also responsible for supporting you in your ministry.

-To be authorised, you need the backing of your incumbent and also your PCC (or PCCs where apppropriate), usually expressed through a formal PCC resolution.
-The incumbent writes to the area bishop, advising them of this support, also including (i) details of your current DBS Disclosure and (ii) evidence of required Safeguarding training (you will need to complete the new Leadership safeguarding module, which has replaced ‘C3’).
-The area bishop will send an intial letter of authorisation, often without needing to make any further enquiries.
-This initial authorisation effectively allows you to begin ministering during an initial training period of up to two years and will stipulate the training you will be expected to undergo.
+To receive a bishop’s Authorisation, you need the backing of your incumbent and also your PCC (or PCCs where apppropriate), usually expressed through a formal PCC resolution.
+The incumbent writes to your area bishop, advising them of this support, also including (i) details of your current DBS Disclosure and (ii) evidence of required Safeguarding training (you will need to complete the new Leadership safeguarding module, which has replaced ‘C3’).
+The area bishop would then issue an intial letter of authorisation, often without needing to make any further enquiries.
+This initial authorisation effectively allows you to begin ministering during an initial period of up to two years and will stipulate the basic training you will be expected to undergo during this time.
 On completion of all relevant training requirements, and so long as your DBS and safeguarding training have not expired, you will then be able to apply for your initial authorisation to be renewed to a ‘full’ authorisation, which is normally renewable for up to five years at a time (or to the expiry of your current DBS Disclosure, if sooner).

 Introductory leaflets for those interested (or those whom you think might be interested) in training for these ministries can be downloaded here: